Problem 5: Cost of production report – normal and abnormal loss

 Cost data:

-In Department Y, conversion costs are incurred uniformly throughout the process and materials are added at the end of the process, following inspection.
+In Department Y, conversion costs are incurred uniformly throughout the process.
+Materials are added at the end of the process, following inspection.

 Required: Prepare a cost of production report for Department Y of Albari Company.